 The second option uses the knowledge of these genes to create DNA markers for application in marker-assisted breeding.
 Rather than directly manipulating the plant's DNA, marker-assisted breeding uses DNA markers to identify specific traits in the plant at the seedling stage.
 This dramatically reduces the time required to identify varieties which express the desired trait, in this case resistance, in a breeding program.

 Marker-assisted breeding provides significant advantages to the industry in the development of new varieties.
 New varieties pose their own problem when it comes to the current market, however, the past ten years has seen a small shift in the consumer market indicating future interest in new varieties and styles.

 While the discovery of these two resistance genes is a massive leap forward in protecting grapevines from mildew attack, there is a great need for continued research to identify new sources of genetic resistance in order to remain one step ahead of these costly pathogens.

 To this end the CSIRO team is investigating resistance to powdery (E. necator) and downy (P. viticola) mildew expressed in other wild grapevines such as the Chinese Vitis species V. romanetii and V. amurensis.
 The old adage, two heads are better than one, applies to breeding durable disease resistance.
 Combining, or pyramiding, MrRUN1 and MrRPV1 with other resistance genes will overcome potential problems associated with the deployment of race-specific single gene resistance and maximises the durability of disease-resistance vines in the vineyard.

-This research was carried out in collaboration with the National Institute for Agronomic Research (INRA) in France and is supported by the Australian Grape and Wine Research Development Corporation.
+This research was carried out in collaboration with the National Institute for Agronomic Research (INRA) in France and is supported by the Australian Grape and Wine Research Development Corporation (Wine Australia).